Admissions tests

 Common preparation mistakes

-• Underestimating timing pressure.
-Most admissions tests are tightly timed; students who score well on untimed practice often crash on real-condition timed practice.
-Practice under exam conditions from early in preparation, not just at the end.
+Underestimating timing pressure is the first.
+Most admissions tests are tightly timed; students who score well on untimed practice often crash on real-condition timed practice, so build in exam-conditions work from early in preparation rather than only at the end.

-• Not using official past papers.
-Each test publishes free past papers or sample questions.
-Use these before paid resources — they're the closest match to the real test.
+Not using official past papers is the second.
+Each test publishes free past papers or sample questions, and these are the closest match to the real test; work through them before paid resources.

-• Starting too late.
-UCAT and LNAT prep typically benefits from 6-10 weeks of consistent practice; STEP from 6+ months; Oxbridge interview prep from October-December of Year 13.
+Starting too late is the third.
+UCAT and LNAT prep typically benefits from 6-10 weeks of consistent practice; STEP needs at least 6 months; Oxbridge interview prep usually runs October to December of Year 13.
 Late starts work but at reduced effectiveness.

-• Generic tutoring instead of test-specific tutoring.
+Using generic tutoring instead of test-specific tutoring is the fourth.
 Strong A-level Maths tutors aren't automatically strong STEP tutors; the question style is different.
 Look for tutors who name the specific test and demonstrate familiarity with current question types.

 Ready to find a tutor?